“Travel brings power and love back into your life” – Rumi.

-Jalaluddin Rumi, like other Sufi mentors across history, like Ibn Arabi, emphasize the importance of travel, as it is one off shoot of the core Sufi belief, “The only constant in life is change.”
+Jalaluddin Rumi, like other Sufi mentors across history, such as Ibn Arabi, emphasise the importance of travel, as it is one off shoot of the core Sufi belief, “The only constant in life is change.”

 Standing still is considered the anti-thesis of spiritual growth, and therefore all forms of travel are considered to be important keys to mystical well-being.

 As I said earlier, travel can be done by engaging one’s mind in the pursuit of a craft, be it sewing, calligraphy, illustration, photography, or even scrapbooking.

 And travel can be done alone in solitude, with one bag for one person, who is open to explore the world and be changed by the wonders of creation.